Fighting Malignant Meningioma – Makpal’s Inspiring Story

 I would also like to tell you about my mother, Myriam, who has been treated for stage 3 sigmoid cancer at Sheba Medical Center since 2014.

 Israel turned became our second home – where all our diseases have been treated.
-Both of us are very grateful to the International Medical Tourism Division at Sheba Medical Center, where we were met and helped by professional Russian-speaking coordinators.
+Both of us are very grateful to the Global patient services at Sheba Medical Center, where we were met and helped by professional Russian-speaking coordinators.
 In 2008, it was a small staff, and now each of them is responsible for a specific type of treatment.
 All the coordinators are well-educated, positive, helpful and well-wishing.

 Based on my and my mother’s treatment I strongly recommend only Israel, and only Sheba, to everybody who is in need of treatment abroad.
-You don’t need to look for an agent, you just need to turn to the International Medical Tourism Division.
+You don’t need to look for an agent, you just need to turn to the Global patient services.